An evaluation plan is an integral part of a grant proposal that provides information to improve a project during development and implementation.

 Do all grant proposals require an evaluation plan?

-Not all grant proposals require an evaluation plan.
-If one is required, it will generally be listed in the program announcement.
-Most often, larger, more involved grant proposal will require an evaluation plan, while a smaller, single-investigator proposals will not.
+Not all grant proposals require an evaluation plan; however, many program announcements and funding opportunities stipulate and evaluation strategy with specific milestones are important elements that should be considered.
+If an evaluation plan is required, it will generally be listed in the program announcement.
+Most often, larger, more involved grant proposals will require an evaluation plan, while a smaller, single-investigator proposals will not.
 If you are unsure whether your proposal requires an evaluation plan, please contact us.

 - Assesses initial and ongoing project activities